Auto Insurance

 If you’re attending school in another province, be prepared to make potential adjustments to your auto insurance.
 Provinces and territories in Canada operate under different insurance regulations, so you’ll have to take a few steps to maintain your current insurance rate.

 Even if you’re moving within the same province, transitioning from a small town to a big city can increase your insurance premiums, as cities can introduce new risk factors like higher rates of car thefts and collisions, leading to more insurance claims.
+(Conversely, If you’re going from a big city to a small town, you may scoop up some savings – a win!)

 The good news is you can stay on your parents’ insurance policy as long as your permanent address stays the same.
 All you need to do is contact your insurance provider and update your home address so they know where your car will be parked.
 This may affect your rates, depending on whether you’re parking your car on the street or in a private driveway or garage.